rkunkel-student/big-o-practice/Algorithm-Studies.md

 * If the algorithm follows the pattern "do this, then when done do this", add them.

-* If the algorithm follows the pattern "do this for everytime you do that, multiple them.
+* If the algorithm follows the pattern "do this for everytime you do that, multiply them.

 <br>